aeronetlab/emergency-mapping/README.md

-# emergency-mapping
+# Emergency-mapping

+"Emergenсy mapping" is a workflow to detect damaged buildings in remote sensing imagery to reduce the time for decision making and relief efforts.

-Some useful utils and a sample pipeline for AeroNet dataset for the Innopolis hackathon.
+Here are some useful utils and a sample pipeline for dataset of California region where a lot of buildings were destroyed by wildfires in 2017.

-Utils allow to read and write the files (data_handling.py), and also contain a simple convolutionaal network on Keras (unet.py) with a generator for training and validation, and a Jupyter notebook with a sample pipeline of the data processing.
+Utils allow to read and write the files (data_handling.py), and also contain a simple convolutional network on Keras (unet.py) with a generator for training and validation, and a Jupyter notebook with a sample pipeline of the data processing.

-Data is located at Google drive https://drive.google.com/drive/folders/1sFidThVrPKYJ7N0fW848toz2OhRU95cG
+Datataset is based on Opendata DigitalGlobe imagery and located at https://drive.google.com/open?id=1BVV7Smu7regYLloTd8HExyGmAKtoAJc4

-This dataset contains satellite imagery before and after massive waildfires in California and partial markup.
+This dataset contains satellite imagery before and after massive wildfires in California and partial markup.

 prepared_data:
 1. Images with markup: